Skip to content

 1

-I want to configure an Amazon Elastic Compute Cloud (Amazon EC2) instance that has a static DNS server that persists when I reboot.
+I want to configure an Amazon Elastic Compute Cloud (Amazon EC2) instance with a static DNS server that persists when I reboot.

 Resolution